Sujeev-Uthayakumar/sofe3650-final-project/Iteration 2/Iteration2.md

 - [Step 6: Sketch Views and Record Design Decisions](#Step-6-Sketch-Views-and-Record-Design-Decisions)
 - [Step 7: Perform Analysis of Current Design and Review Iteration Goal and Achievement of Design Process](#Step-7-Perform-Analysis-of-Current-Design-and-Review-Iteration-Goal-and-Achievement-of-Design-Purpose)
 - [Contributors](#Contributors)

-## Step 1: Identifying Structures to Support Primary Functionality
-The focus of this section is to present the results of the activities that are performed from each step of the ADD process in the second iteration.
-This iteration will dive deeper into more detailed decisions that will promote better implementation which will aid the development team.
-As we can not predict everything, we need to be more disciplined on which decisions we make and attack them from the most significant to least significant.

 ## Step 2: Establish Iteration Goal by Selecting Drivers
 The goal of this iteration is to address the general architectural concern of identifying structures to support primary functionality.
 Identifying these elements is important for understanding how functionality is supported and addressing CRN-3.